grpc/proposal/A92-xds-ext-authz.md

 - [request](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/auth/v3/attribute_context.proto#L200):
   Will always be set.
 Inside it:
   - [time](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/auth/v3/attribute_context.proto#L95):
     Will be set to the RPC's start time.
+If the implementation does not already have the start time recorded, it may use the current time when the ext_authz filter sees the request headers.
   - [http](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/auth/v3/attribute_context.proto#L98):
     Will always be set.
 Inside of it:
     - [method](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/auth/v3/attribute_context.proto#L115):
       Will always be "POST".
     - [header_map](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/auth/v3/attribute_context.proto#L143):
-      The filter will iterate through each header on the data plane RPC.
+      The filter will iterate through each request header on the data plane RPC.
 For each header, if the header is matched by the `disallowed_headers` config field, it will not be added to this map.
       Otherwise, if the `allowed_headers` config field is unset or matches the header, the header will be added to this map.
 Otherwise, the header will be excluded from this map.
     - [path](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/auth/v3/attribute_context.proto#L148):
       Will always be set.
     - [size](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/auth/v3/attribute_context.proto#L165):